kesh-lang/kesh/examples.md

 hello: (() -> {}) []
 ```

-Note how an object is also a function (`person` in the example), returning a new object with itself applied as prototype to the provided object.
+Note how an object is also a function (`person` in the example), returning the provided object with itself applied as the prototype.

 #### Composition